-In the following section we will remind shortly the theoretical background of our work and lay out the employed formalism (Secs.\,\ref{sec:open-qs} and~\ref{sec:dynamics-Heisenberg}).
-Next we will present the derivation of the Reduced Operator Approximation approach (Sec.\,\ref{sec:ROA}) and propose its two variants: low and high-order in the systems and bath operators.
+In the following section we will remind shortly the theoretical background of our work and lay out the employed formalism (Secs\,\ref{sec:open-qs} and~\ref{sec:dynamics-Heisenberg}).
+Next we will present the derivation of ROA (Sec.\,\ref{sec:ROA}) and propose its two variants: low and high-order in the system-bath interaction operators.
 They will be optimised for typical cases of continuous and Lorentzian baths in Sec.\,\ref{sec:baths}.
-In Sec.\,\ref{sec:examples} we will present the results of our method and compare it to other known techniques of modelling open quantum systems, like the pseudomode method or the quantum state diffusion.
+In Sec.\,\ref{sec:examples} we will apply our method to open quantum systems in different system-bath coupling strength and bath memory regimes, and compare it to other popular modelling techniques, such as the pseudomode method and the quantum state diffusion.
 Section\,\ref{sec:summary} contains a short summary of our work.